Existence of matching priors on compact spaces: Guide to supplementary material

 \cref{secmorenote,SecSimpleExamples,SecAppBernProofs} contain proofs for extensions of the applications in \cref{SecApplHead}.
 The main result contained in \cref{secmorenote,SecSimpleExamples} is \cref{ThmMatchingPriorSimple}, which says that we can obtain matching priors for variants of the usual credible balls and highest-posterior density (HPD) regions that satisfy our regularity conditions.
 We view this result as an extension of the main result of \cref{simplexist}, which only discusses the existence of matching priors for variants of the credible ball regions. \cref{secmorenote} contains a precise statement of \cref{ThmMatchingPriorSimple}, and also gives several lemmas that allow one to more easily verify its main assumptions. \cref{SecSimpleExamples} is the longest section in the supplement.
 It defines and analyzes explicit constructions for two families of credible regions: the family that is introduced informally in \cref{SecApplHead} to study credible balls, and a new family that is used in \cref{secmorenote} to study HPD regions.
 The section is long largely because we must verify that these constructions do in fact give credible families, and that they are continuous in the appropriate way.

-Finally, \cref{SecAppBernProofs} contains a proof of the main result in \cref{SecAppBern}.
+\cref{SecAppBernProofs} contains a proof of the main result in \cref{SecAppBern}.
 We recall the following basic problem that motivated \cref{SecAppBern}: the most straightforward way to check our continuity condition involves checking that the map taking data and a prior to a posterior is uniformly continuous.
 Unfortunately, this map is \emph{not} uniformly continuous, even for many simple textbook models. \cref{SecAppBernProofs} shows how to slightly tweak \cref{WeakThmMainExistenceResult} so that it applies even if this map is not uniformly continuous.
 Although we carry out the analysis specifically for the Bernoulli model, the same strategy can be applied to other models whose log-likelihood functions have isolated discontinuities.
+In \cref{AppRoutineAnalysis,AppNSASec,AppSec5Proofs,secbernproof}, we present deferred proofs.
+In \cref{SecAppExamples}, we present exact matching priors for the binomial and Gaussian location model.
+Finally, in \cref{sec8app}, we present proofs and experiments referenced in \cref{SecFindingMP}.